bengarrett/RetroTxt/docs/README.md

 ### Permissions

-Chrome, Brave, and Edge require the **Allow access to file URLs** Extension setting enabled if you wish to use RetroTxt with text files stored on your computer.
+Chrome, Chromium and Edge require the **Allow access to file URLs** Extension setting enabled if you wish to use RetroTxt with text files stored on your computer.

 ## Privacy